The training that transforms you so that you emerge as an impactful and thriving doula

 Lesson 10: Relationships in Labor and Delivery

 As a birth coach, you are in the business of group coaching; a couple is already a group, and you are working with couples.
 In the birth arena, there are more agents, like family members, best friends, medical caregivers, and the medical staff.
 Your birth clients will sometimes find themselves between a rock and a hard place, trying to navigate between their beliefs, wishes, and needs and the other agents, and it is your role to coach them and resolve these situations.
 Most often, these conflicts will show up around medical interventions or the philosophy of care that the caregivers hold.
-Having a tug of war at birth, or even during the prenatal period, is no service to your clients, as the mother can’t feel safe to give birth in this atmosphere.
+Having a tug of war at birth, or even during the prenatal period, is no service to your clients, as the mother can’t feel safe giving birth in this atmosphere.

-Transformational coaches will tell you that it is all about relationships- with food, with money, with your profession, as well as with people around you.
+Transformational coaches will tell you that it is all about relationships- with food, money, profession, and people around you.
 We dedicate lesson eleven to providing you with coaching tools around relationships, and we believe that practicing these tools will enable you to create teamwork with everyone involved at the birth for the benefit of your birth clients.

 Lesson 11: The Baby During Birth and in the Postnatal Period

 The baby goes through major changes during birth and during the first few days of life.
 Understanding this in-depth will help you support the parents when their concerns or goals revolve around their baby.
-With this knowledge, you will be able to be a resource and coach your clients around decisions that have to do with their newborns.
+With this knowledge, you can be a resource and coach your clients around decisions that affect their newborns.
 In addition, you will know how to explain moments of emergency that might show up with the arrival of the baby in labor and delivery.
 The first few days after birth, when the baby is home, could be an overwhelming experience for the parents.
 Even when they have family support, they might still tend to rely more on their birth coach as a resource of information.

 Lesson 12: Physiological and Emotional Changes in Postpartum